gardener/documentation/website/documentation/getting-started/shoots/_index.md

 In case you have specific requirements for the cluster internal DNS, Gardener offers a plugin mechanism for custom core DNS rules or optimization with node-local DNS.
 For more information, see [Custom DNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md) and [NodeLocalDNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/node-local-dns.md).

-Another category of configuration options is dedicated to the nodes and the infrastructure they are running within.
+Another category of configuration options is dedicated to the nodes and the infrastructure they are running on.
 Every provider has their own perks and some of them are exposed.
-Check the detailed documentation of the relevant infrastructure provider extension.
+Check the detailed documentation of the relevant extension for your infrastructure provider.

 You can fine-tune the cluster-autoscaler or help the kubelet to cope better with your workload.